edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/custom-metadata-feature.md

 ### Preset Custom Metadata

-If you add pre-defined devices, set up the `CustomMetadata` object as shown in the [camera.toml.example file](../cmd/res/devices/camera.toml.example).
+If you add pre-defined devices, set up the `CustomMetadata` object as shown in the `cmd/res/devices/camera.toml.example`.

 ```toml
 # Pre-defined Devices